Digital Infrastructure

 • Major Equipment Procurement & Supply Chain Optimization Strategies

-• Joint Development Agreements/ Strategic Partnerships
+• Joint or Project Development Agreements/Strategic Partnerships

 • Litigation